emacs-mirror/emacs/mps/manual/source/mmref/lang.rst

     C#

-        C# is a strongly typed object-oriented language developed at Microsoft and designed to run on the Common Language Runtime virtual machine from the .NET Framework.
+        C# is a strongly typed object-oriented language created at Microsoft in 1999–2000.
+It is designed to run on the Common Language Runtime, the virtual machine from the .NET Framework.
         It also runs on the open source Mono runtime.

+        Memory is :term:`automatically managed <automatic memory
-        Memory is automatically managed: memory is allocated when an object is created, and reclaimed automatically at some point after the object becomes unreachable.
+        management>`: memory is allocated when an object is created, and reclaimed at some point after the object becomes :term:`unreachable`.

         The language supports :term:`finalization` (classes may have *destructor functions*, which are run just before the object is reclaimed by the memory manager), and :term:`weak references (1)` (via the ``WeakReference`` class).

-	The garbage collector in the .NET Framework is configurable to work in soft real time.
+	The :term:`garbage collector` in the .NET Framework is configurable to run in soft real time, or in batch mode.

-        The Mono runtime comes with two collectors: the Boehm–Weiser conservative collector, and a copying generational collector.
+        The Mono runtime comes with two collectors: the Boehm–Weiser :term:`conservative collector <conservative garbage
+        collection>`, and a :term:`generational <generational garbage
+        collection>` :term:`copying collector <copying garbage
+        collection>`.

         .. link::